lun-4/jose/doc/cmd/queries.md

   * Queries the server where the command originated and shows (almost) the same things as `!query summary`, but using a local database

  * `j!query topcmd`
-  * Shows the most used commands in josé
+  * Shows top 10 most used commands in josé

+ * `j!query ltopcmd`
+  * Shows top 10 most used commands in your server